metricbrew/lil-git/README.md

 # lil' git

-An baby implementation of `git`, from scratch.
+A baby implementation of `git`, from scratch.

 ---